Differentially Private Equilibrium Finding in Polymatrix Games: Methods

-The intuition of $\tau_i\geq 0$ being inversely proportional to $|\cN(i)|$ is that for players with fewer neighbors, her gradient is more sensitive to the variation of a single utility matrix, so more additional regularization (larger decay rate) is required to hide the variation of $\pi_i^{(t)}$ due to the change of utility matrix from the adversary.
+The intuition of $\tau_i\geq 0$ being inversely proportional to $|\cN(i)|$ is that for players with fewer neighbors, her gradient is more sensitive to the variation of a single utility matrix, so more additional regularization (larger decay rate) is required to hide the difference of $\pi_i^{(t)}$ between adjacent games.

 Moreover, to avoid observations from two adjacent games from increasingly diverging as updating more timesteps, the gradient descent of $\pi_i^{(t+1)}$ starts from $\overbar\pi_i^{(t)}$ instead of $\pi_i^{(t)}$.
 However, we need to pay the price of suffering additional approximation error caused by the noise added to $\overbar\pi_i^{(t)}$.